ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 4. Example of Andrew Marr with a classical *post facto* explanation of "Why did the referendum win?" that is obviously wrong.
 5. The "Big Why?" model is the wrong way to look at history.
 	* if it were right, the referendum would have passed by *much* more than 1.9%.
+	* **comment**: to be precise: we can give 'Why?' stories to "how did we end up with Brexit being competitive?" -- how did it get even within 10% of winning?
+That's the kind of macroscopic story that isn't glossing over the coin-flips of the actual vote.
+What we must reject is attempts at giving a simple explanation to why the number 51.9% was not 49.9%.

 ### 3. Three Powerful Forces [Dominic's model of what actually happened]